MaFuyan/Awesome-Dynamic-Facial-Expression-Recognition/README.md

 # Awesome Dynamic Facial Expression Recognition

+**[Note] This repo presents the performance of the SOTA methods on popular benchmarks.
+The superscript # denotes methods conducted with the same setting, the code can be found [here](https://github.com/zengqunzhao/Former-DFER).
+Contributions are very welcome!
+Feel free to pull request and improve this repo!**

 - [Awesome Dynamic Facial Expression Recognition](#awesome-dynamic-facial-expression-recognition)
   - [DFEW Benchmark [ACM MM 2021]](#dfew-benchmark-acm-mm-2021)
   - [FERV39k Benchmark [CVPR 2022]](#ferv39k-benchmark-cvpr-2022)